August 28, 2019

 A study by the Journal of Applied Psychology shows that learning in bite-sized pieces makes the transfer of learning 17% more efficient.
 It is little wonder that a survey on Learning and Development professionals, found nearly 94% of respondents preferring microlearning to the traditional form of learning.

 This is enough of a compelling reason for the conversion of traditional e-learning courses into micromodules.

-Microlearning is an educational approach or strategy that offers the right amount of information to help learners achieve a specific, actionable objective or outcome.
+A Microlearning module is an educational approach or strategy that offers the right amount of information to help learners achieve a specific, actionable objective or outcome.
 This brief, targeted learning tool spans between 2 to 5 minutes.
-It can also be used as a part of formal training when quick references are appreciated by trainees.
-This makes microlearning in business contexts especially valuable.
+It can also be used as a part of blended learning or formal training when quick references are appreciated by trainees.
+This makes microlearning in business contexts especially valuable for your training program.